ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 ## Anonymous User Page

 The figure below shows a screenshot of anonymou user page, which consists of a navigation bar and content section.
-On the navigation var, anonymous user icon menus including the ones to secret pages and Google Sign-in button are shown.
+On the navigation bar, anonymous user icon menus including the ones to secret pages and Google Sign-in button are shown.
 In this example Secret#1 menu is disabled.
 The Secret#2 menu is not disabled while clicking it will return access forbiden error.

 The section below the navigation bar is the content section showing "Incremental hx-get demo" page, which is acessible by both anonymous user and authenticated user.